ramity/how-many-divs/README.md

 Through my research of lighthouse, it seems 1,000 - 1,500 are considered cutoffs for "ideal" DOM sizes.
 Google lighthouse discusses max of 60 child nodes and max depth of 32 per branch.

-# Testing
+# Possible Approaches

-Create a python script that generates static webpages.
+- [x] Create a python script that generates static webpages.

-Create a html + js webpage that generates the same params as above, but using javascript to create the elements after pageload.
+- [ ] Create a html + js webpage that generates the same params as above, but using javascript to create the elements after pageload.

-Create a canvas based approach that handles memory
+- [ ] Create a canvas based approach that handles memory

 # Implementation